An Edible Mosaic™

 No!
 If you don’t want to use ale or beer to make this.
 You can simply use water or beef stock instead.

-What is the Secret to Tender Stew Meat?
+What is the secret to tender stew meat?

 The real key to tender stew meat is to make sure the meat is cooked long enough to become tender.
 Braising (cooking the meat in liquid) is a good cooking method for stew meat because it keeps the meat moist as it cooks.

 Because stew meat is typically a cheaper cut of meat, cooking it low and slow is usually your best bet.
+(Side Note: If you’re looking for recipes to make with beef stew meat that aren’t stew, here’s a ton of inspiration!)

 But don’t despair; there is a trick to avoid a super long cooking time that still results in tender stew meat and a delicious dish overall.